Aitia-IIOT/ah5-docs-java-spring/docs/api/primitives.md

 One out of `true` or `false`.

+## CloudIdentifier

+A string identifier of a Local Cloud.
+It consists of the cloud name and cloud operator separated by a pipe, as follows: `<CloudName>|<OperatorName>`.
+An example for a valid cloud identifier: _TestCloud|AitiaInc_.
+(Here the cloud name is _TestCloud_ and the operator name is _AitiaInc_.)

 ## DateTime

 Pinpoints a moment in time in the format of ISO8601 standard `yyyy-mm-ddThh:MM:ssZ`, where ”yyyy” denotes